 When not making seasonal, fruit-based liqueurs in their urban distillery, Stone Barn Brandyworks makes whiskey and dreams up some incredible recipes, like the October Dapple Apple, which features their Stone Barn Apple Brandy.
 Meanwhile, the rice-based spirits of Vinn Distillery stand on their own; their Mijiu Fire and Mijiu Ice are rice wines with delicious but contrasting flavors.

 Savor the fruity flavors of fresh berries from Oregon’s Willamette Valley with a bottle of Wild Roots Vodka.
 These all-natural infused spirits are available in flavors such as red raspberry, Oregon Marionberry and Washington apple and cinnamon.
-Joining Distillery Row in 2015, Thomas & Sons Distillery, distills Townshend’s Tea Company blends into tea liqueurs and other botanical spirits.
+Joining Distillery Row in 2015, Townshend’s Distillery distills Townshend’s Tea Company blends into tea liqueurs and other botanical spirits.

 NW Distiller’s District

 Across the river, Northwest Portland now houses its own version of Distillery Row.
-The NW Distiller’s District (as it’s known) is currently composed of Clear Creek Distillery, Bull Run Distillery and Aria Gin.
+The NW Distiller’s District (as it’s known) is currently composed of Freeland Spirits, Bull Run Distillery and Aria Gin.

 Ready to get started?
 Pick up your Portland Distillery Passport to bypass tasting fees and receive $5 off your first bottle purchase.